 It may seem illogical that a minor could be charged with underage drinking despite not consuming alcohol.
 However, there are some circumstances that can make it very easy for police to charge even sober minors with alcohol offenses.

-The easiest way to avoid being charged with underage drinking offenses is to avoid parties where it occurs.
-However, teenagers will not always comply with this advice, so it’s important to teach them to protect themselves if the police break up a party.
+The easiest way to avoid being charged with underage drinking is to avoid parties where it occurs.
+However, teenagers will not always comply with this advice.
+Therefore, it’s important to teach them to protect themselves if the police break up a party.